mjfrigaard/katacoda-scenarios/format-shape-data/step5.md

 2. Are all the rows unique (i.e.will each case have a row)?
 3. Does each measurement have a column (or variable)?
 4. Are these variables each measuring exactly one thing?
-3. Should we expect missing or incomplete data, and if so, why/how are they missing?

 ## Reshaping data